 As mentioned previously, user experience (UX) and user interface (UI) play a crucial role in e-commerce.
 Regardless of which platform your website is built on, it is best to think everything through all the way down to the tiniest details.

 Here are some pointers to pay special attention to:

-- Yes, it’s wise to make use of the best practice advice.
+- Yes, it’s wise to make use of the eCommerce UX best practices.
 Yet “copy-cat” behavior most likely won’t do you good.
 While some ideas can be adapted to your online store, things should stay individual.